lordmilko/PrtgAPI/README.md

 When a `PrtgClient` is created, it will immediately attempt to retrieve your account's passhash (an alternative to using a password) from your PRTG Server.
 For added security, your PassHash is then used for all future PRTG Requests made during the life of your program.

-For further security, you are able to pass your passhash to `PrtgClient` instead of using your password.
+For further security, you are able to immediately pass your passhash to `PrtgClient` instead of using your password.
 Simply extract your passhash from your `client` object's `PassHash` property, then tell the `PrtgClient` constructor to use the passhash instead.

 ```c#
 var client = new PrtgClient("prtg.mycoolsite.com", "username", "1234567890", AuthMode.PassHash);